iamprashantjain/Machine_Learning/README.md

 # Machine_Learning
-In this project, I will try to upload all Machine Learning Algorithms with full explanations which could be used as notes.
+In this project, I will try to upload all Machine Learning Algorithms with full explanations which could be used as notes along with a sample project based on that algorithm.

 1. Linear Regression: https://colab.research.google.com/drive/1u5UPPuEtwpiD9QYGkJzCw0DsACzoRlMO?authuser=2#scrollTo=utEsoM8dtuKK